Which international destinations are reopening to tourists? - KVIA

 When other destinations were relaxing travel restrictions and bringing in measures to lure travelers back, the UK opted to enact stricter regulations.

-However, the government has confirmed that, from July 10, visitors from at least 59 destinations, including France, Italy and Spain, will be able to visit England without going into quarantine, while English residents can travel to the majority of these places without self-isolating.
+“Whether you are a holidaymaker ready to travel abroad or a business eager to open your doors again, this is good news for British people and great news for British businesses,” Grant Shapps, UK secretary of state for transport, said in a statement last week.

+“The entire nation has worked tirelessly to get to this stage, therefore safety must remain our watch word and we will not hesitate to move quickly to protect ourselves if infection rates rise in countries we are reconnecting with

-The “travel corridors” will come as a welcome move for those frustrated by the UK’s mandatory two-week quarantine, which came into effect on June 8.
+The changes will come as a welcome move for those frustrated by the UK’s mandatory two-week quarantine, which came into effect on June 8.

 Paul Charles, a member of Quash Quarantine, a campaign group lobbying the government to drop the quarantine, previously described the guidelines as “unworkable and unenforceable.”